4-Lilacs And Other Poisons

 It was the first time I actually had a good look at her.
 She had a nice profile, with strawberry blonde hair that fell about six inches past her shoulders.
 I detected a hint of lilac; probably from whatever shampoo she used.
 Suddenly, for some inexplicable reason, I felt what little hair I had remaining on my head begin to stand on end.
 Then it dawned on me; she had asked a question and I had been totally oblivious.
 Basically I had been staring at her and she wanted to know why.

 I offered a rapid, inarticulate apology and concentrated on my flying.
 I disconnected the autopilot early, just to distract myself.
 It also gave me an excuse for my hands to do something.
-A growing sense of unease started to build, because while I had immediately averted my gaze after being found out, she had not.
+A growing sense of unease started to build, because while I had immediately averted my gaze, she had not.
 Out of the corner of my eye, the look I was receiving was not particularly warm.
-Thankfully, pre-landing approach checklists offered a momentary respite from worrying about the nurse from the twilight zone sitting to my right.
+Thankfully, pre-landing and approach checklists offered a momentary respite from worrying about the nurse from the twilight zone sitting to my right.

 In short order we landed and I exited onto the small hangar maintenance pad, where I was to store the aircraft for the Mission Aviation representative.
-The Dash 8 I would be flying her out on, was about 15 minutes out, and it contained the necessary ferry and customs documents I needed for both the passenger and myself for the trip to Ketchikan.
+The Dash 8 Q400 aircraft I would be flying her out on, was about 15 minutes out, and it contained the necessary ferry and customs documents I needed for the passenger, myself, and the aircraft for the trip to Ketchikan.

 As I started my shutdown flow, I mentioned to my passenger that we would be on the ground for about 20 to 30 minutes and she could get out and stretch for a bit if she so wished.